 Starting with the release of Zotero 5.0, Zotero for Firefox and Zotero Standalone have been replaced by a single standalone application for users of all browsers.
 A new Zotero Connector for Firefox, similar to the extensions available for Chrome and Safari, allows saving to the Zotero application or zotero.org in a single click.

-If you’re using Zotero for Firefox, you’ll soon be offered the new Zotero Connector for Firefox, which provides the same save button in the Firefox toolbar that you’re used to.
-You’ll then need to install the standalone Zotero application — either 4.0 or 5.0 — to access your data.
-Going forward, instead of clicking a Z button in the Firefox toolbar, you’ll open Zotero like any other program on your computer.
-The Zotero application offers the same interface and runs off the same database as Zotero for Firefox, so you’ll be able to pick up right where you left off
+If you’re using Zotero for Firefox, you’ll soon be upgraded to the new Zotero Connector for Firefox, which provides the same “Save to Zotero” button in the Firefox toolbar that you’re used to.
+You’ll then need to install the standalone Zotero application to access your data.
+Going forward, instead of clicking a “Z” button in the Firefox toolbar, you’ll open Zotero like any other program on your computer.
+The Zotero application offers the same interface and runs off the same database as Zotero for Firefox, so you’ll be able to pick up right where you left off.

 If you’re already using Zotero Standalone, you can continue using Zotero as you were before — with some new features available in the Zotero Connector for your browser.